linzexinmasterchief/spaceSimulator/README.md

 * give stars and planets different colors (or pictures)
 * design menu
 ## update logs
+#### version 0.1.2 alpha build2 2017/6/7
+now you have a menu! although it is still not completed, I will try to add some interesting controls into it.
+The graphic is also redesigned to make refresh faster.
 #### version 0.1.2 alpha build1 2017/6/1
-happy children's day! the program is optimized and a menu is added
+happy children's day! the program is optimized and a menu is added.
 ### ```version 0.1.1 beta```
-`now you can resize on a point you want`
+`now you can resize on a point you want.`
 #### version 0.1.0 alpha build2 2017/05/29
 added size control system, now you have a larger universe and the ability to resize your view!
 ### version 0.1.0 alpha build1 2017/05/16